 A perfect place to start is with these two simple tips on how you can increase your stomach acid instantly at any meal.

-Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate the metabolism using with real food therapy.
+Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate your metabolism and address your nutritional debt using with real food therapy.
 Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs!

 Are you bloated?
 If so, what helps?
 Please share in the comments!